Cooked down to a caramelized, silky spread, Maple Pumpkin Butter adds the cozy flavors of fall to your meals with one smear or dollop!

 Yeah.
 That's really it!
 Didn't I say it was easy?

-How to customize homemade pumpkin butter
+How to customize this stovetop pumpkin butter

 The best part about simple recipes like this one is that they're easy to customize.